Joshua and the Battle of Jericho activities

 Joshua and the Battle of Jericho is a Sunday School lesson everyone teaches at least once.
 Triumph against overwhelming odds, good over evil, mercy for a pretty girl.
 It’s all good fun.
 Last we saw the Israelites they had sent 12 spies into Canaan and then decided it was too scary.
-This week they’ve learned from their 40 year time-out.
+This week they’ve learned from their 40-year time-out.

-Whenever I start to talk about the Joshua and the Battle of Jericho I immediately start thinking of the song:
+Whenever I start to talk about Joshua and the Battle of Jericho I immediately start thinking of the song:

 So, if I’m completely honest while we are acting out the story and doing all of the activities, I had that song running through my head, and it’s still going through it right now.